 ‘Or perhaps, you did, without any intervention to avert what was bound to happen sooner or later!
 Remember, you awoke in a fitful panic at the end of your dream that infamous pub night, feeling you were about to fall off a mountain.
 And then, just a few months later, there you were, halfway around the world, ready to take your plunge.
 Do you have any idea what drew you to that unstable ledge across the chasm?’

 ‘I don’t know, maybe I was overconfident or careless; it just seemed it was the only way to get across.
-Still, flying straight down the abyss wasn’t exactly what I planned when I booked my flight to Chile.’
+Even so, flying down the abyss wasn’t exactly what I planned when I booked my flight to Chile.’

-‘However, there was more going on than you were aware, was there not?’
-Eli asked.
+‘Do you think maybe there was more going on than you were aware?’ he asked.
 ‘Is it possible the real you, the James within, intended to have this adventure across the chasm, even while dwelling in the Lowlands?
 I’m sure this could have occurred in any number of ways, yet at some conscious level, you chose the most direct approach to the Summit since that’s what’s most natural for you.’

 ‘Fine, sure, okay… I suppose so.
 Perhaps I could have been better prepared.
 Let’s not talk about that, though; I’d prefer we get back to this fair lassie.
 I think you said she’s well-sculpted; perhaps you could elaborate on how well.’